PDAL/PDAL/doc/tutorial/las.rst

 Vertical Datum Example
 ................................................................................

-Vertical coordinate control is important in |LiDAR|, and PDAL supports assignment and reprojection/transform of vertical coordinates using |Proj.4| and |GDAL|.
+Vertical coordinate control is important in |LiDAR| and PDAL supports assignment and reprojection/transform of vertical coordinates using |Proj.4| and |GDAL|.
-The coordinate system description magic happens in GDAL, and you assign a compound coordinate system (both vertical and horizontal definitions) using the following
+The coordinate system description magic happens in GDAL, and you assign a compound coordinate system (both vertical and horizontal definitions) using the following syntax:
-syntax:

 ::